Afrolumens Project home pageEnslavement

 The terms "slave" and "servant" were often used interchangeably, especially in the earliest years of the time period covered in this study.
 After the Gradual Emancipation Act of 1780 was passed in Pennsylvania, the term "servant" frequently came to mean either someone in indentured servitude or someone employed by the head of the household.
 The passage from slave to servant was often indistinct for many Blacks, many of whom remained with their former owners after being legally emancipated.
 For simplicity I have used the term "slave" to represent these people whom I believe were truly in bondage, even though some records list them as "servants."
 This list does not include white indentured servants, who were an entirely different class of labor from Black slaves and Black "indentured servants."

 The locations listed for the owners, especially City or Township are greatly mixed, and represent the location listed in the original record.
-As township boundaries shifted and new townships and counties were created, the original listing may be very misleading.
+As township boundaries shifted and new townships and counties were created, the original listing may be misleading.

 Enslavement Data